php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

     c.
 If the _resource path_ exists in the _scheme_, it MUST be included, required, or otherwise loaded so that it becomes available.

-    d.
-Because a _namespace prefix_ MAY correspond to more than one _resource base_, a _conforming autoloader_ will process each corresponding _resource base_ for that _namespace prefix_ until it finds an existing
-    _resource path_ for the _autoloadable class name_.
-(The behavior for a
-    _conforming autoloader_ when it cannot find a _resource path_ for an
-    _autoloadable class name_ is outside the scope of this spec.)

-    e.
-The order in which a _conforming autoloader_ attempts to process multiple _resource bases_ corresponding to a _namespace prefix_ is not within the scope of this specification.
-Refer to the documentation of the _conforming autoloader_ for more information.

 ### 3.3.
 Example